ich-youness/Investment-Banking-AI-OS/Backend/Modules/CompanyValuation/README.md

 - “Run a Market-Based valuation using EV/EBITDA, P/E, and EV/Sales for GreenFoods Inc. Compare against sector averages.”
 - “Compute a 5-year DCF for AlphaSoft Ltd with WACC=10% and terminal growth=3%.
 Provide sensitivity to ±2% WACC and ±1% growth.”
 - “Triangulate valuation across all three methods and provide a final range and rationale.”
+- “After the valuation, list 5–10 similar companies with 1-line reasons and links.”

 ---